GriseldaG/homework3/README.md

 To send the editor back to the background type Ctrl-z.
 A background job generating output to stdout will typically interleave output with the foreground program.
 A background job attempting to read from the terminal will be sent SIGTTIN.
 The job should wait until it is brought into the foreground with SIGCONT before attempting the read.

-Your job is to implement &, fg, and properly handle signals SIGTTOUT, SIGTTIN
+Your job is to implement &, ~~fg~~, and properly handle signals SIGTTOUT, SIGTTIN

+28-Feb-2019 - We have removed the requirement to implement fg.
+Please also see [GNU guide to job processing](http://www.gnu.org/software/libc/manual/html_node/Stopped-and-Terminated-Jobs.html#Stopped-and-Terminated-Jobs).

 ### Administration ###
 Submission will be on gradescope.
 If there is an autograder it will have limited submissions to discourage guess-and-check programming.
 Submit a makefile with target hw3.
 Your shell executes with the command ./hw3.